BinZoom/music-player/README.md

 - Audio switching.

 ### How to run
-1. Preparation environment
+Preparation environment:
-- Rust（ C++ Env）
+- Rust Basic Environment
 - Node.js

-2. Modify the audio repository path and place the pre downloaded audio in it.Search 'musicHubPath' in the project for custom modifications.
+Modify the audio repository path and place the downloaded audio in it.Search `audioHubPath` in the project for custom modifications.

-3. Start project
+Finally, install the dependencies and start
 ```
 npm install
 npm run tauri dev